 Pafko’s bat went silent after the seventh inning of Game One, as he was hitless in his next 15 at-bats.
 He hit just .214 in the series overall.
 But despite his hitting woes, Pafko had captivated many with his play.
 When the Cubs returned to Chicago after winning Game Three, 3–0, Pafko found the bed in his hotel room covered in letters and telegrams.

-Charlie Grimm and Ed Prell, Jolly Cholly’s Story: Baseball, I Love You!
-Chicago: Henry Regnery Company, 1968.
+Charlie Grimm and Ed Prell.
+Jolly Cholly’s Story: Baseball, I Love You!
+(Chicago, IL: Henry Regnery Company, 1968).

-Rick Phalen, Our Chicago Cubs: Inside the History and the Mystery of Baseball’s Favorite Franchise, South Bend, Indiana: Diamond Communications, 1992.
+Rick Phalen.
+Our Chicago Cubs: Inside the History and the Mystery of Baseball’s Favorite Franchise (South Bend, IN: Diamond Communications, Inc, 1992).

 Dunn County News (Menomenee, WI)